Here's How Much Adding Solar Panels Will Boost Your Home's Value

 According to green energy marketplace EnergySage, the average home solar system costs $18,300 before tax credits and $12,810 after tax credits in 2019.
 That projected cost is likely to change in the future as material costs vary and the federal tax credit winds down.

 When you're considering solar panels for your home, it pays to learn about all the different factors that influence whether solar panels are worth installing.
 Is your roof the right shape?
 Is your area sunny?
 Are energy costs cheaper, or more expensive, compared to the rest of the country?
+Are solar panel related incidents covered by your home warranty?

 For a snapshot of how your home might fare with solar panels, check your address on Google's Project Sunroof, which estimates solar savings based on factors like weather patters, roof shape, electricity rates and more.